openstack/charm-specs/specs/train/approved/ceph-fs-nfs-with-manilla.rst

 There will be a few new repositories needed:

-- charm-ganesha
 - charm-manila-ganesha
-- charm-interface-manila-ganesha

-In addition, the existing charm-ceph-fs charm will be updated.
+In addition, charm-manila and charm-ceph-fs charm will be updated.

 Documentation
 -------------